finom/rebloom/README.md

 export default MyComponent;
 ```

 A use-able object is a regular object and all its properties and methods are used in the traditional way.
-Properties need to maintain immutability to invoke the property accessor.
+Properties need to maintain immutability to invoke the property accessor. `readonly` prefix protects properties to be reassigned.

 ```ts
 appState.count++;